WORK READY PROGRAm

 -

-Limited transportation assistance and complimentary refreshments will be provided for all in-person sessions.
+Limited transportation assistance (for Cobb County residents only) and complimentary refreshments will be provided for all in-person sessions.

 -